-Any student or student organization who, in good faith and in a timely manner, seeks emergency medical assistance for a person who reasonably appears to be experiencing an overdose from alcohol or drugs may not be held responsible for a violation of prohibited alcohol or drug related conduct only, as defined in this Code, if the student or student organization does all of the following:
+Any student or student organization who, in good faith and in a timely manner, seeks emergency medical assistance for a person who reasonably appears to be experiencing an overdose from alcohol or drugs shall not be held responsible for a violation of prohibited alcohol or drug related conduct only, as defined in this Code, if the student or student organization does all of the following:

-- Remains with the person who reasonably appears to need emergency medical assistance due to an overdose until such assistance is provided; - Identifies self, if requested by emergency medical assistance personnel, law-enforcement officers, or College officials; - Cooperates with and provides any relevant information requested by emergency medical assistance personnel, law enforcement officers, or College officials needed to treat the person reasonably believed to be experiencing an overdose; and - Completes any additional conditions imposed on the student or student organization by the Student Conduct Officer.
-If the person who reasonably appears to be experiencing an overdose from alcohol or drugs is also a student, they will not be held responsible for a violation of prohibited alcohol or drug related conduct, as defined in this Code, but may be required to complete additional conditions imposed by the Student Conduct Officer to receive amnesty.
+• Remains with the person who reasonably appears to need emergency medical assistance due to an overdose until such assistance is provided;

+- Identifies self, if requested by emergency medical assistance personnel, law-enforcement officers, or WVWC officials; - Cooperates with and provides any relevant information requested by emergency medical assistance personnel, law enforcement officers, or WVWC officials needed to treat the person reasonably believed to be experiencing an overdose; and - Completes any additional conditions imposed on the student or student organization by the Student Conduct Officer.
+If the person who reasonably appears to be experiencing an overdose from alcohol or drugs is also a student, they shall not be held responsible for a violation of prohibited alcohol or drug related conduct, as defined in this Code, but may be required to complete additional educational conditions imposed by the Student Conduct Officer to receive amnesty.
+These education conditions are to ensure health, safety, and well-being, and shall not be punitive in nature.

 This provision only applies to violations of this Code.
-As it relates to any criminal prosecution, students should see the West Virginia Alcohol and Drug Overdose Prevention and Clemency Act, W. Va.
-Code §§ 16-47-1 to -6, which can be found here:
+As it relates to any criminal prosecution, students should see the West Virginia Alcohol and Drug Overdose Prevention and Clemency Act.